Overview

 Food and beverage technology

-The availability of high quality and safe food and drink is vital to society.
-However, food must also meet specific needs (such as baby food or diabetic foods) and individual consumer expectations.
+The availability of high-quality and safe food and drinks is vital for society.
+However, foods must also meet special needs (e.g. for infants or diabetics) as well as individual expectations.

 The study field at a glance